stackblitz/docs/docs/guides/user-guide/working-in-stackblitz-editor.md

 ---
-title: Working in StackBlitz editor
+title: Using our next gen editor
 description: This page covers what to expect when using StackBlitz editor.
 og_image: working-in-codeflow-ide.png
 ---